Tumblefluff/toggle.sh/README.md

 ## Notes
 - If a site configuration file does not exist in `/etc/nginx/sites-available/`, the script will not attempt to enable it.
-- Nginx must be reloaded after enabling or disabling a site for changes to take effect.
+- Nginx is automatically reloaded by the script so that the changes will take effect.

 ## License
 This script is provided as-is without warranty.
 Feel free to modify and distribute as needed.